skies-praneet/visiontrnf/README.md

 ## Simple ViT

-<a href="https://arxiv.org/abs/2205.01580">An update</a> from some of the same authors of the original paper proposes simplifications to `ViT` that allows it to train faster and better.
+<a href="https://arxiv.org/abs/2205.01580">An update</a> authors of original paper  `ViT` trains faster and better.

+Includes
+-2d sinusoidal positional embedding
-Among these simplifications include 2d sinusoidal positional embedding, global average pooling (no CLS token), no dropout, batch sizes of 1024 rather than 4096, and use of RandAugment and MixUp augmentations.
-They also show that a simple linear at the end is not significantly worse than the original MLP head
+-global average pooling (no CLS token)
+-no dropout, batch sizes of 1024 rather than 4096
+- use of RandAugment and MixUp augmentations
+- show that a simple linear at the end is not significantly worse than the original MLP head

 You can use it by importing the `SimpleViT` as shown below